wp-plugins/fcchat/readme.txt

 MOST RECENT FEATURES

+Version 3.7 Continues to improve the mobile experience.
+Styling has also been updated.

 Versions 3.6 introduces BlogChat.
 Just as you have a comments section for each topic on your blog, BlogChat gives you a dedicated chat room for each of your blog entries.
 To learn more about BlogChat, visit this page:http://www.fastcatsoftware.com/chat/userguide/chatbox.asp